(The full, nine-inning Playbook was originally published during the spring of 2020. It has been updated for 2021 where applicable.)

 If you'd rather not spend the time, you can collect ESPN's projections and player valuations by entering your league's specifications into the Fantasy Baseball Custom Dollar Value Generator.
 Use the "Print" button once you've entered your specs.

 If you're interested in developing your own projections but are unclear how to start, consider reading up on some of the methods devised by our own Todd Zola, who created the engine by which ESPN projections are calculated, or Dan Szymborski, creator of the ZiPS projection system, discussed in this 2015 column.
-As mentioned within, one of the easiest ways to get your own start with the projections process is to begin by replicating the MARCEL projection system, which takes the past three seasons' worth of data and weights the most recent one most heavily -- in this case, five times the weight for 2019, four times for 2018 and three times for 2017, with those totals then divided by 12 (five plus four plus three) to reach a single-year, 2020 projection.
+As mentioned within, one of the easiest ways to get your own start with the projections process is to begin by replicating the MARCEL projection system, which takes the past three seasons' worth of data and weights the most recent one most heavily -- in this case, five times the weight for 2020, four times for 2019 and three times for 2018, with those totals then divided by 12 (five plus four plus three) to reach a single-year, 2021 projection.
+Of course, with the abbreviated 2020 season, you can freely tinker with the weights.
+As I am more willing to forgive performances from this pandemic-influenced past year, I recommend using 8.1 as the weight for 2020, and dividing your totals from 2018-20 by 10.
+Using the 8.1 weight, without prorating the 60-game statistics, gives the 2020 season an identical weight to those 2018 statistics, which feels right to me.

-A few recommendations of my own: Always collect minor league data, applying an appropriate league-weighted equivalency -- some deep web searching should direct you to Minor League Equivalencies that you could use in place of calculating your own -- and feel free to alter the seasonal weights depending upon your own opinions of the player or if you felt random circumstances might've influenced a certain season's result, such as Khris Davis' 2019 played almost entirely through injuries.
+A few more recommendations of my own: Always collect minor league data, applying an appropriate league-weighted equivalency -- some deep web searching should direct you to Minor League Equivalencies that you could use in place of calculating your own -- and feel free to alter the seasonal weights depending upon your own opinions of the player or if you felt random circumstances might've influenced a certain season's result, such as Nolan Arenado's 2020 played mostly through an injury.

 Once you've ranked and projected your players, it's time to sort them into their eligible positions.
-Check your league's settings first, as some leagues have more stringent rules for position eligibility than others, but in ESPN standard leagues, a player requires 20 games to qualify at a field position, five starts to qualify as a starting pitcher and eight relief appearances to qualify as a relief pitcher.
+Check your league's settings first, as some leagues have more stringent rules for position eligibility than others, but in ESPN standard leagues, and coming off the shortened 2020 season, a player requires 10 games to qualify at a field position, five starts to qualify as a starting pitcher and eight relief appearances to qualify as a relief pitcher.
 In the event that a player fell short of those minimums, again be sure to check your league's settings, as some leagues include minor and other professional leagues' games played data in those cases, while ESPN's defaults (in general) to the most-played position for major leaguers and the single most-played position for those in the minors and other professional leagues.
+Due to the shortened 2020, many players who played a small number of games, or pitchers who played limited games spread across starts and relief appearances, were assigned positions, often based upon past years' data.

 In my experience, the most useful cheat sheet separates players into these positions with each on a separate page, with each player listed among all of his eligible positions.
 This makes it easiest to flip between pages to evaluate individual positions quickly, while keeping the typeface a readable size.